Mock Italian Cannoli with Pizzelle

 1. Meanwhile, in a medium bowl, combine ricotta, powdered sugar, and 2 teaspoons vanilla.
 Fold in whipped cream, cover, and refrigerate while making the Pizzelle cookies.

 1. Remove filling from the refrigerator and fold in chocolate chips.
-Using a pastry bag fitted with only a large coupler and no tip, pipe the filling into each side of a cooled pizzelle.
+Using a pastry piping bag fitted with only a large coupler and no tip, pipe the filling into each side of a cooled pizzelle.
 It is okay if the filling does not go all the way through the middle of the cookie.
 Garnish with additional chocolate chips and dust with powdered sugar if desired.
 Serve immediately or chill until serving time.

 Recipe tips and variations

-• Yield: This recipe about 36 cannoli (12 servings of 3 cannoli per person).
+• Yield: This recipe makes about 36 cannoli (12 servings of 3 cannoli per person).
 The recipe may be halved.

 More sweet treats